 About the Exhibit

-The EARTHQUAKE ENGINEERING exhibit provides an up-close look at a number of important engineering elements including:
+The EARTHQUAKE ENGINEERING exhibit provided an up-close look at a number of important engineering elements including:

 Full-scale "seismic hardware"such as a large damper and Friction Pendulum isolator